-109 Beginning Documentary Production Workshop (3) CSU
+109 Beginning Documentary Production Workshop (3) UC:CSU

+Lecture 2 hours.
+Laboratory 2 hours.
 Prerequisite: Multimedia 108 with a grade of "C" or better.
+Same as Media Arts 109.
+Credit not given for both courses.

 This course provides a comprehensive overview of all aspects of documentary digital film/video production from concept to finished project, centering on basic theory and its application via exams, demonstrations, and hands-on experiences with digital media documentary production exercises.